-The new Mayor of Bury, Jane Black, joined donors, residents and families on 26 June for the celebratory launch of an innovative residential household for people living with dementia.
-The state-of-the-art facility is based at Heathlands Village, a care home run by Prestwich-based charity The Fed.
+The new Mayor of Bury, Jane Black, joined donors, residents and families on 26 June for the Opening of Beach House and celebratory launch of an innovative residential household for people living with dementia.
+The state-of-the-art Dementia Care facility is based at Heathlands Village, a care home run by Prestwich-based charity The Fed.

 The £1.5m refurbishment has been funded through the generosity of Manchester donors, and provides a 20-bed home for vulnerable older people living with what is often a devastating condition.

 The Fed’s CEO, Mark Cunningham, remarked on the foresight of the home’s original trustees, which has been emulated by its current leadership.